Is planting an olive tree more than an action that brings beauty, helps the environment, or provides jobs?

 To the children goes a vineyard, because the vines not only take less time to produce a full harvest, but because their ultimate lifespan is limited.
 Yet, to the grandchildren, an olive grove, because olive trees take longer to reach their prime harvest, and their lifespans can reach into thousands of years.

 This kind of inheritance fits deeply into God’s Word and ways, because it reminds those to come who they are… as well as that they are loved.
 Because while olive trees speak largely of biblical inheritance, they also speak of love.

 Love to provide a long-term inheritance.
 Love to provide light and food.
 Love to provide promise, holiness, sanctification, and even promotion…

 An olive tree is more than a tree.
 It is even more than a tree that produces fruit.
 Over and over again it gives, lasting beyond even earthly grandchildren.

 At My Olive Tree we are blessed to be a part of this biblical gift.
-To be able to not only bring to life biblical prophecy, but to bring hope and love to God’s people.
+To not only bring to life biblical prophecy, but to offer hope and love to God’s people.
 To bring God’s provision and promises to all who share in the bounty of the olive trees… even to all those who see the trees and recognize the message God is sending.

 While an olive tree is often just a sapling when planted, God can use it to change hearts.
-He can bless those who give AND those who receive.
+He can bless those who receive AND those who give.
 He can bring His Word to life in and through us!
-On behalf of all those who have been touched by God’s love poured out through your gift of an olive tree, we at My Olive Tree, would like to say, ‘toda raba!’
+On behalf of all those who have been touched by God’s love poured out through the planting of olive trees, we at My Olive Tree, would like to say, ‘toda raba!’
 Thank you so very much!